kennethreitz-archive/.com/content/pages/projects.rst

 Archive Team is a loose collective of rouge archivists, programmers, writers, and loudmouths dedicated to saving our digital age.

-I agressively assist in the archival of our digital history.
+I aggressively assist in the archival of our digital history.

 { `archiveteam.org <http://archiveteam.org>`_ }